ev-br/mc_lib/doc/HowToUseMeson.md

 ---------
 ## <a name="introduction"></a> Introduction

-Some introduction.
-I'll add it later
+Some time later there would be full port on russian: https://ru.overleaf.com/read/gmzrcgzryjcm

 ## <a name="paragraph1"></a> Project structure